mayakarabula/next-parrot/README.md

 ## To Do
 - [ ] Allow to run tasks in queue / pipe
 - [ ] Allow to send data to STDIN
-- [ ] Allow custom statuses dependent on STDOUT
+- [ ] Allow custom statuses on STDOUT patterns
+- [ ] Allow action hooks on STDOUT patterns
 - [ ] Allow connections between server Parrot instances
 - [ ] Start with UI
 - [ ] Add forms based on JSON Schema